uvaai/ml2/100 Exam/10 Questions/super-secret-hidden-folder/exam.md

 ![target.png](target.png){: width="60%"}

-**Question 1.4.1:** Explain what the decision boundary is for a classification model.
+**Question 1.4.1:** Explain what the decision boundary for a classification model is.

 **Question 1.4.2:** Explain what the **optimal** decision boundary would look like for the dataset depicted above.